admlw/CMFUsersGuide/md/cmfusersguide.md

 VarVals defines how event information is stored in the ROOT files and retrieved at analysis time.
 There are several structs and classes used,

-- `DataVars`: a struct which contains a small set reconstructed quantities for each event.
+- `DataVars`		: a struct which contains a small set reconstructed quantities for each event.
 It also holds a "fake weight" which holds a weight for the events based on exposure or in the case of fake data the total weight we want to assign to the event;
-- `DataVarVals`: a class containing a DataVars and a method to determine the reconstructed neutrino energy based on what the ShifterAndWeighter says should be shifted;
+- `DataVarVals`  : a class containing a DataVars and a method to determine the reconstructed neutrino energy based on what the ShifterAndWeighter says should be shifted;
-- `EventID`: a class that uniquely identifies the event based on run, subrun, event, slice and in the case of simulation, MC cycle number;
+- `EventID`          : a class that uniquely identifies the event based on run, subrun, event, slice and in the case of simulation, MC cycle number;
--`TruthVars`: a struct containing relevant truth information such as the neutrino flavor, energy, and parent particle;
+- `TruthVars`  : a struct containing relevant truth information such as the neutrino flavor, energy, and parent particle;
--`WeightVars`: a struct containing weighting information that is not contained within the portion of MCVars ;
+- `WeightVars`: a struct containing weighting information that is not contained within the portion of MCVars
--`MCVarVals`: a class containing TruthVars, WeightVars, and a vector of floats corresponding to weights for GENIE-related variables.
+- `MCVarVals`  : a class containing TruthVars, WeightVars, and a vector of floats corresponding to  systematic uncertainties

 ## Generating Covariance Matrices